simmt/simmt.github.io/index.md

 Thank you for visiting my website!

 My name is Kevin Simmt and I am a Lecturer in Political Science at CalPoly.
 I am a recent Ph.D. graduate (Ohio State University), where I focused upon the comparative political economy of public policy (specifically, taxation).
-My research designs concentrate upon quantitative methods.
+I also specialize in research design, with particular emphasis upon quantitative methods.

 My dissertation examines the regime-specific challenges that governments face when attempting to implement optimal tax policy.
 My work in political economy informs further research into public policy and the optimal design of democratic institutions.